SmartMonsters

 4. Use form four when there are many instances of <target> present, and you want to pound one of them in particular.

-When you pound something, you initiate a fight which may or may not turn out to have lethal consequences, depending on whether you're also wielding a weapon; whether your opponent is wielding a weapon; and whether you possess the Incapacitate Skill to sufficient degree to control your violence.
+When you pound someone, you initiate a fight which may or may not turn out to have lethal consequences, depending on whether you're also wielding a weapon; whether your opponent is wielding a weapon; and whether you possess the Incapacitate Skill to sufficient degree to control your violence.

 In TriadCity, violence nearly always causes alignment drift toward evil.
 It's possible to become very evil very fast if you initiate lots of attacks.
 See the player manual for exceptions.